Evolution of QPOs in GX 339-4 and EXO 1846-031 with Insight-HXMT and NICER: Data analysis

 We use XSPEC v12.12.1 \citep{Arnaud1996} to analyze the PDS.
-The typical PDS of XRBs manifests broad components and one or two narrow peaks at different frequencies, corresponding to broad band noise, the possible QPO fundamental and (sub) harmonics, respectively.
+The typical PDS of XRBs manifests broad components and one or two narrow peaks at different frequencies, corresponding to broad band noise, the possible QPO fundamental and harmonics, respectively.
 We need at least one narrow Lorentzian for the QPO to fit the Poisson-extracted PDS \citep{Belloni2002}.
 More narrow Lorentzians are sometimes included to model harmonic peaks.
-All QPOs we detect have a quality factor (Q) greater than 4 and detection significance greater than $3\sigma$.
+All QPOs we detect have a quality factor (Q) greater than 4 and detection significance greater than $3\sigma$, i.e., the ratio of the Lorentzian norm divided by its $1\sigma$ negative error is larger than 3.
 Fig.~\ref{hxmt_gx339} and Fig.~\ref{nicer_gx339} show a typical PDS and the fit results with several Lorentzian models for \srcg.
 Fig.~\ref{hxmt_exo1846} and Fig.~\ref{nicer_exo1846} show the counterpart for \srce.
 The QPO frequencies for each observation are listed in Tab.~\ref{result_gx339} for \srcg, and Tab.~\ref{result_exo1846} for \srce.